H1B

 blackout and the employment-based immigrant visa backlogs in exchange for

-Members of the Committee, the proposal ultimately passed out of Committee by
+some Members of the Committee, the proposal ultimately passed out of

 - Exempt spouses and minor children from